 The FSU College of Medicine will also evaluate your volunteer and community service record, and how likely you are to become a doctor in the state of Florida.

-The detailed tuition and related costs for FSU College of Medicine students as the below table.
+The detailed tuition and related costs for FSU med school students as the below table.

 |Student Category||Cost per Semester|